The Amateur Wife

 The Amateur Wife is a 1920 American silent comedy-drama romance directed by Edward Dillon and written by Nalbro Bartley and Jane Murfin.
 The film stars Irene Castle, William P. Carleton, Arthur Rankin, S.J.
 Warrington, Alex Saskins and Augusta Anderson.
 The film was released on February 22, 1920, by Paramount Pictures.

 The Amateur Wife is a lost film.

 Plot

-As described in a film magazine, Justine Spencer (Castle), daughter of the musical comedy queen Dodo Spencer (Anderson), arouses the interest of wealthy bachelor Cosmo Spotiswood (Carleton) on account of her odd appearance and unhappy life.
+As described in a film magazine, Justine Spencer, daughter of the musical comedy queen Dodo Spencer, arouses the interest of wealthy bachelor Cosmo Spotiswood on account of her odd appearance and unhappy life.
 When Dodo Spencer is killed by a jilted admirer, he marries the young woman in a spirit of pity, and when she asks him to show some love for her, he tells her the true state of affairs.
 While he is abroad for a year, she secures a maid to brighten up her appearance and immediately is transformed into a pretty woman with a score of admirers.
 When her husband returns, she rebuffs him.
 Finally, convinced that she has awakened his love, she consents to live with him.